DFE-Digital/publish-teacher-training/guides/cycle-period-testing.md

   Monday on `main` and reports a failure to the Teams channel.
 You can also start it from the Actions tab, with any year.

+A failure in another cycle year warns about the future.
+It is not a fault in the code being merged, so on a pull request it must not block the merge.
+Every check must pass before a merge, so on a pull request the tests step has `continue-on-error` and the next cycle checks always pass.
+The failures show instead as a warning annotation on the pull request, and each job summary lists the failing examples.
+So a green next cycle check does not mean the tests pass.
+Read the warnings.

-Nothing needs the next cycle jobs, so a failure in them does not stop a build or a deploy.
-It warns about the future.
-It is not a fault in the code being merged.
+The scheduled run is not a pull request, so there a failure fails the job and reaches the Teams channel.
+Nothing needs the next cycle jobs, so neither can stop a build or a deploy.

 ## Open questions